Jason Warnick Sells 20,000 Shares of Robinhood Markets, Inc. (NASDAQ:HOOD) Stock

 - On Wednesday, December 8th, Jason Warnick sold 20,000 shares of Robinhood Markets stock.
 The shares were sold at an average price of $22.71, for a total value of $454,200.00.

-A number of large investors have recently bought and sold shares of HOOD.
-NEA Management Company LLC acquired a new position in Robinhood Markets in the third quarter worth about $3,148,358,000.
-Thrive Capital Management LLC acquired a new position in shares of Robinhood Markets during the third quarter worth approximately $858,893,000.
-Dragoneer Investment Group LLC acquired a new position in shares of Robinhood Markets during the third quarter worth approximately $325,845,000.
-Sumitomo Mitsui Trust Holdings Inc. acquired a new position in shares of Robinhood Markets during the third quarter worth approximately $192,573,000.
-Finally, Nikko Asset Management Americas Inc. acquired a new position in shares of Robinhood Markets during the third quarter worth approximately $195,045,000.
-Institutional investors and hedge funds own 9.88% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+HM Payson & Co. purchased a new position in Robinhood Markets during the 3rd quarter worth $25,000.
+Ironwood Financial llc acquired a new position in shares of Robinhood Markets in the third quarter valued at approximately $26,000.
+Fifth Third Bancorp acquired a new position in shares of Robinhood Markets in the third quarter valued at approximately $28,000.
+Rockefeller Capital Management L.P. purchased a new stake in Robinhood Markets in the third quarter valued at approximately $28,000.
+Finally, Koshinski Asset Management Inc. purchased a new stake in Robinhood Markets in the third quarter valued at approximately $29,000.
+Institutional investors and hedge funds own 55.37% of the company’s stock.

-Several analysts have commented on the company.
-Citigroup dropped their price objective on Robinhood Markets from $62.00 to $51.00 and set a “buy” rating on the stock in a report on Monday, November 1st.
-Atlantic Securities downgraded Robinhood Markets from an “overweight” rating to a “neutral” rating and reduced their price objective for the stock from $65.00 to $35.00 in a research report on Tuesday, November 16th.
-Zacks Investment Research downgraded Robinhood Markets from a “buy” rating to a “hold” rating and set a $19.00 price objective on the stock. in a research report on Wednesday, January 5th.
-Rosenblatt Securities reduced their price objective on Robinhood Markets from $55.00 to $50.00 and set a “buy” rating on the stock in a research report on Wednesday, October 27th.
-Finally, Bank of America began coverage on Robinhood Markets in a research report on Wednesday, December 15th.
-They set an “underperform” rating and a $22.00 price objective on the stock.
-Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $38.76.
+A number of analysts recently commented on HOOD shares.
+JPMorgan Chase & Co. dropped their price target on Robinhood Markets from $26.00 to $17.00 and set an “underweight” rating on the stock in a report on Thursday, December 16th.
+Mizuho lowered their target price on Robinhood Markets from $68.00 to $55.00 and set a “buy” rating for the company in a research note on Tuesday, November 2nd.
+KeyCorp lowered their target price on Robinhood Markets from $55.00 to $50.00 and set an “overweight” rating for the company in a research note on Wednesday, October 27th.
+Rosenblatt Securities lowered their price target on Robinhood Markets from $55.00 to $50.00 and set a “buy” rating for the company in a research report on Wednesday, October 27th.
+Finally, Citigroup lowered their price target on Robinhood Markets from $62.00 to $51.00 and set a “buy” rating for the company in a research report on Monday, November 1st.
+Two research analysts have rated the stock with a sell rating, seven have given a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat, Robinhood Markets has an average rating of “Hold” and a consensus target price of $37.62.

 Robinhood Markets Company Profile